Who Was Maya Angelou?

 When and How Maya Angelou Died

-After experiencing health issues for a number of years, Maya Angelou died on May 28, 2014, at her home in Winston-Salem, North Carolina.
+After experiencing health issues for a number of years, Angelou died on May 28, 2014, at her home in Winston-Salem, North Carolina.
 The news of her passing spread quickly with many people taking to social media to mourn and remember Angelou.
 Singer Mary J. Blige and politician Cory Booker were among those who tweeted their favorite quotes by her in tribute.

 President Barack Obama also issued a statement about Angelou, calling her "a brilliant writer, a fierce friend, and a truly phenomenal woman."
 Angelou "had the ability to remind us that we are all God's children; that we all have something to offer," he wrote.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!